heliosdrm/GRUtils.jl/internals/structure.md

 ---
 layout: default
-title: Structure of the plots
+title: Structure of plots
 ---
-# Structure of the plots
+# Structure of plots in GRUtils

 GRUtils replaces some long, convoluted functions of `jlgr` with many `if-else` blocks by more numerous, but smaller functions based on type-dispatch, and takes advantage of meta-programming, such that those functions can be revised and debugged easily, and new utilities can be added with new functions and methods, without having to modify the existing ones.